stereokai/amok/man/readme.md

 elevated user privileges.

 ## CONNECTING TO A BROWSER

-To connect to a page in an existing browser process, run **amok** with the url in of the page, the existing browser has to be accepting debug connections on port 9222.
+To connect to a page in an existing browser process, run **amok** with the url in of the page, an existing browser process has to be accepting debug connections on port 9222.

 ```
 $ amok http://localhost:4000